IBM/csm-dach-cloud-native-labs/day-1/customimages.md

 _NOTE for us (to be removed): we neeed to use docker.io images in all examples with podman, otherwise each participant need a login to redhat.
 I guess that's the reason the original garage workshop only features oc commands and no podman part.
 When working with the openshift cluster, the access to the registry is already solved._

-This is an example of a Dockerfile:
+This is an example of a Containerfile:
 ```
 FROM redhat/ubi8
 # The FROM command tell us which is the base image.
 We are using a dockerhub image published by RedHat.